ZContent/ZContent_ParticleFX/README.md

 # ZContent_ParticleFX
-Point of light effects with an Adadfruit NeoPixel matrix
+Point of light effects with an Adafruit NeoPixel matrix

 This Arduino library uses an Adafruit NeoPixel matrix to create animated special effects for points of light.
 These "particles" can be used singlely